 - 1. All storage and processing locations of liquid soil, processed or dewatered or solidified soil and process residues shall be readily accessible for inspection by a provincial officer. - 2.
-No more than 10,000 cubic metres of liquid soil, processed or dewatered or solidified soil and process residues may be present at the site at any one time. - 3.
-All liquid soil, processed or dewatered or solidified soil and process residues that are liquid shall be stored in a leakproof container on an impermeable surface in a manner sufficient to contain and prevent the material from escaping into the natural environment.
+No more than 10,000 cubic metres of liquid soil and process residues that are liquid may be present at the site at any one time. - 3.
+All liquid soil and process residues that are liquid shall be stored in a leakproof container on an impermeable surface in a manner sufficient to contain and prevent the material from escaping into the natural environment.

-2. ADDITIONAL RULES FOR CLASS 2 SOIL MANAGEMENT SITES AND LOCAL WASTE TRANSFER FACILITIES
+(3) ADDITIONAL RULES FOR CLASS 2 SOIL MANAGEMENT SITES AND LOCAL WASTE TRANSFER FACILITIES